History of FuboTV in Timeline

 March 2025: Fubo Announces Agreement with Rangers Sports Network

-In March 2025, Fubo announced an agreement with the Rangers Sports Network, allowing the service to stream all available Texas Rangers games, including both pre- and post-game broadcasts.
+In March 2025, Fubo announced an agreement with the Rangers Sports Network, allowing Fubo to stream all available Texas Rangers games, including pre- and post-game broadcasts, over its service.

-In April 2025, Fubo ranked 79th in Financial Times' list of The Americas’ Fastest-Growing Companies of 2025, boasting an absolute growth rate of 528.4% and a compound annual growth rate of 84.5%.
+In April 2025, Fubo was ranked 79th in Financial Times' list of The Americas’ Fastest-Growing Companies of 2025, with an absolute growth rate of 528.4% and a compound annual growth rate of 84.5%.

 In 2025, Fubo Sports Network began being distributed over-the-air.
 Later that year Fubo signed a deal with the European League of Football (ELF).
 Fubo Sports will air one game per week, and the playoffs of the highest American Football league in Europe.